Milorad Mirčić: Parliamentarian after the fall of Milošević (2000–2007)

-Serbia's electoral system was reformed prior to the December 2000 parliamentary election, with the entire country becoming a single electoral division and all mandates being awarded to candidates on successful lists at the discretion of the sponsoring parties, irrespective of numerical order.
+Serbia's electoral system was reformed prior to the December 2000 parliamentary election, with the entire country becoming a single at-large electoral division and all mandates being awarded to candidates on successful lists at the discretion of the sponsoring parties, irrespective of numerical order.
 Mirčić received the sixth position on the Radical Party's electoral list and was included in its assembly delegation after the list won twenty-three seats.
 The Democratic Opposition of Serbia (DOS) won a landslide victory, and the Radicals once again served in opposition.

 Mirčić received the eighth position on the Radical Party's list in the 2003 parliamentary election and was awarded a mandate for a fifth assembly term after the party won eighty-two seats.
 While the Radicals were the largest party in the new assembly, they fell well short of a majority and ultimately remained in opposition for the term that followed.
 Mirčić chaired the defence and security committee.
 In November 2004, he and Venko Aleksandrov (the chair of Bulgaria's foreign policy, defence, and security committee) signed an accord for greater cooperation between their respective countries.
 The following year, Mirčić paid an official visit to Bulgaria in his role as committee chair.
 He also served on the administrative committee and the committee on relations with Serbs outside Serbia.

 In March 2004, Mirčić accused ethnic Albanian separatists in Kosovo of overseeing coordinated actions against Serbs in the disputed territory and called for the Serbian government to take all necessary actions to protect the Kosovo Serb community.
 He condemned the burning of mosques in Belgrade and Niš in the same period.
 In December 2004, he said that Albanian separatists in Kosovo were "waiting for helicopters and state-of-the-art small arms to be delivered to them from Croatia" and accused them of planning a campaign of ethnic cleansing against Serbs.

 Mirčić received the sixth position on the SRS's electoral lists in the 2007 and 2008 parliamentary elections, although he did not take a seat in parliament on either occasion.